Oracle 11g AWR (Automatic Workload Repository)

 16. Enter value for end_snap: 103

-In this example, the snapshot with a snapshot ID of 102 is selected as the beginning snapshot, and the snapshot with a snapshot ID of 103 is selected as the ending snapshot for the first time period.
+is selected as the beginning snapshot, and the snapshot with a snapshot ID of

-18. Enter value for dbid2: 3309173529
+for the second time period:18.
+Enter value for dbid2: 3309173529

 19. Using 3309173529 for Database Id for the second pair of snapshots